takumar's perma-audio webpage

 Of course, SoX remains an option here, too.

-On OpenBSD and FreeBSD you can use the aucat command to play a project like so:
+On OpenBSD you can use the aucat command to play a project like so:

 How it works